admantium-sg/pico-project-bootstrap/README.md

 ## Setup for Debugging

-First, set these environment variables:
+First, set the following environment variables:

 - PICO_OPENOCD_PATH - directory where you downloaded and compiled OpenOCD
-- PICO_DEBUG_SDK_PATH_PATH - directory to the [Pico Debug SDK branch], get it with `git clone https://github.com/majbthrd/pico-sdk.git --branch pll_init`

 See `.vscode/launch.json` for more configuration options.